 Where multiple low-level concerns have been shared regarding the same individual these will be kept in chronological order as a running record.
-These records will be kept confidential and held securely, with access afforded only to a limited number of individuals such as the Headteacher and the individual they report to such as the Deputy Headteacher.
+These records will be kept confidential and held securely, with access afforded only to a limited number of individuals such as the Headteacher and the Deputy Headteacher.